cs-ed/impacts-stevewalston/README.md

   * Examples of Hurtful/Negative Effects that are results of computing
   * Examples of Helpful/Positive Effects that are results of computing

-As a result of these examinations, students will be better prepared to be proactive in regards to the role they have in addressing/preventing negative impacts of computing in the future.
+As a result of these examinations, students will be better prepared to be proactive in addressing/preventing negative impacts of computing in their futures.

 ### Learning Activities

 #### Investigation 1

+Exploration: The harmful impacts of computing

+  * Students will be assigned a few of these articles to read:
-Step 1
+    * article 1
+    * article 2
+  * for each article read, students will talk about what the impact was, why it happened, what could have been done better and what more could have been done to prevent the harmful impact

 ### Assessment